 Now, February 2013, back visiting home New Zealand, "to show my Thailand CS host a bit of NZ hospitality like Thailand has looked after me for the past year".

-2015, We have now been living here together applying for immigration residency.
+2016, We have now been living here together.
 Anatta CS profile:

 Follow me on FaceBook "MaxNeumegen"Like to CS with families on the way, If you like me to visit, please message me.
 I able to talk to groups and media on CS and Travel.

 Some items and photos have been removed due to the unfair so called privacy terms and conditions 13sept 2012.